10 dirty fruits and veggies

 Apples

 Apples are high-maintenance fruit, needing many pesticides to stave off mold, pests, and diseases.
-The EWG found 47 different kinds of pesticides on apples, and while produce washes can help remove some of the residue, they’re not 100% effective.
+The EWG found 47 different kinds of pesticides on apples, and while produce washes can help remove some of the residues, they’re not 100% effective.

 Blueberries (domestic)